Wintellect/MSLearn/Introduction to Python/final final/5-functions.md

 Functions are important because they promote code reuse.
 Rather than copy-and-paste a block of code 10 times, you can place the same code in a function and call the function 10 times.
 If you later discover that the code needs to be modified (perhaps because you found a bug), you only have to change it one place.

 Python contains more than 60 built-in functions that you can call at any time.
 You have already used some of these functions: `print`, `input`, `len`, and others.
 A complete list of built-in functions can be found [here](https://docs.python.org/2/library/functions.html).
-Significantly, you can also define functions of your own to help organize your code and make it more readable and more maintainable.
+In addition, strings and other data types have functions such as `split` and `endswith` that you can call on them, Significantly, you can define functions of your own to help organize your code and make it more readable and more maintainable.

 In the previous lesson, you used a simple `if` statement to determine whether an airport is located in the United States.
 Then you used it to filter a list of all the airports in the world into a list of U.S. airports.
 In this lesson, you will add logic that permits users to enter the abbreviation for a U.S. state and produce a list (as well as a count) of all the airports in that state.
 And to make the code clean and compact, you will define your own function.